SnHaku/ObsidianTasksAsFiles/README.md

 ### Creating a Task

-1. Create a new note with the following YAML frontmatter:
+Create a new note with the following minimum YAML frontmatter:

 ```yaml
 ---